amrshawky/laravel-currency/docs/index.md

 ## Usage

 ### 1. Currency Conversion
-To convert from one currency to another you may chain the methods like so:
+To convert from one currency to another you may chain the methods:

 ```php
 use AmrShawky\Currency\Facade\Currency;